Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Inference using the ensemble Kalman filter

 where $\psi_T^{(\theta)}(\tilde{x}_{0:T}^{1:N},x_{0:T}^{1:N})$ denotes the joint density of the entire ensemble $\{\tilde{x}_{0:T}^{1:N},x_{0:T}^{1:N}\}$.
 Although (\ref{epost}) is typically intractable, it can be sampled using MCMC, and the parameter samples retained to give (dependent) draws from $\widehat{\pi}_{\textrm{enkf},T}(\theta|y_{0:T})$, the $\theta$-marginal of (\ref{epost}).
 The resulting approach, termed \emph{ensemble MCMC} (eMCMC) is detailed in \cite{drovandi22} \citep[see also][]{Stroud2018,Katzfuss2019}.
 In brief, at iteration $k$, a new $\theta^*$ is proposed from a kernel $q(\theta^{k-1},\cdot)$.
 Then, sampling of the corresponding ensemble $\{\tilde{x}_{0:T}^{*,1:N},x_{0:T}^{*,1:N}\}$ from $\psi_T^{(\theta^*)}(\cdot,\cdot)$ and evaluation of the observed data likelihood $\widehat{p}_{\textrm{enkf},T}^{(\theta^*)}(y_{0:T}|\tilde{x}_{0:T}^{*,1:N})$, is achieved through recursive application of Algorithm~\ref{alg:EnKF}.
 The parameter $\theta^*$ is retained with probability

 When applied sequentially, eMCMC is wasteful in terms of both storage and computational costs; upon receipt of a new observation (say $y_{T+1}$), previous parameter samples are discarded and eMCMC is run from scratch.
-Nevertheless, we use eMCMC for benchmarking the accuracy of various sequential approaches in the context of static parameter inference, for example, when running PMMH would be computationally prohibitive.
-It is also a key component of the resample-move step described in Section~\ref{sec:nest}.
+Nevertheless, eMCMC is a key component of the resample-move step described in Section~\ref{sec:nest}.